Herculens/herculens/README.md

 ### External package requirements

-We tested `Herculens` with the versions mentioned in parenthesis.
+We tested `herculens` with the versions mentioned in parenthesis.
 It does not mean that it breaks for newer versions though.

 #### Necessary
 - `jax` (0.2.13)